asiedubrempong/SigNet/README.md

 # SigNet
 > A Convolutional Neural Network that accurately recognizes 43 different traffic signs.

 > The model has been deployed on [render](https://signet-283b.app.render.com/).
 You can test it on your own images [there](https://signet-283b.app.render.com/).
+The accompanying code for the web application can be found [here](https://github.com/asiedubrempong/SigNet-app)

 ## Table of Contents
 * [Motivation](#motivation)